 If the light comes on while driving, pull off the road and stop carefully.
-If equipped with electric brake boost, vehicle speed may be limited when the brake system warning light comes on.
-The brake pedal might be harder to push, or the brake pedal may go closer to the floor.
+The pedal might be harder to push, or the pedal may go closer to the floor.
 It could take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See Towing the Vehicle \$\pi\$ 369.
+See Towing the Vehicle ♀ 402.